-In order to diagnose a learning disability it is necessary to establish that a student is experiencing an unexpectedly high level of difficulty learning in a particular academic area.
-(For example, it is recognised that students with dyslexia will generally have ongoing difficulties reading accurately and fluently.)
+In order to diagnose a specific learning disorder it is necessary to establish that a child is experiencing an unexpectedly high level of difficulty learning particular academic skills.
+(For example, it is recognised that children who have a specific learning disorder with impairment in reading (dyslexia) will generally have ongoing difficulties reading accurately and fluently.)
 It is not really possible to make judgements about academic performance too early because all children make errors and work laboriously when they first start learning to read, spell, write and calculate.
 This is only to be expected.
-It becomes ‘unexpected’ when students continue to struggle – or progress very slowly – for a much longer period of time than we would expect.
+It becomes ‘unexpected’ when children continue to struggle – or progress very slowly – for a much longer period of time than we would expect.

-However, this certainly doesn’t mean that teachers and parents should wait for the student to fail before they take action.
+However, this certainly doesn’t mean that teachers and parents should wait for the child to fail before they take action.

 - hearing the sounds in words;